FAQ

 What documentation comes with a wholesale shipment?+

-Per-batch certificate of analysis (COA), HCN test result for cassava lines, ASTM D6940 dust-test report, HTS classification on the commercial invoice, packing list, and bill of lading.
+Per-batch certificate of analysis (COA), our current third-party inspection report, HTS classification on the commercial invoice, packing list, and bill of lading.
 Fumigation certificate is provided where the destination port requires it.

 Is bentonite cat litter dangerous if a cat ingests it?+